MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Disable-NetFirewallHyperVRule.md

 The **Disable-NetFirewallHyperVRule** cmdlet disables a previously enabled Hyper-V firewall rule to be inactive.
 A Disabled rule will not actively modify system behavior, but the rule still exists on the computer so it can be re-enabled later.
 This is different from the Remove-NetFirewallHyperVRule cmdlet, which will permanently remove the rule.

-This cmdlet gets disables one or more Hyper-V firewall rules with the Name parameter, DisplayName parameter, or rule properties.
+This cmdlet disables one or more Hyper-V firewall rules with the Name parameter, DisplayName parameter, or rule properties.

 Disabling Hyper-V firewall rules can be useful for debugging Hyper-V firewall policy mismatch issues.